skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

 They are useful
-when making maps and diagrams of the Solar System and when exploring the properties of orbits around the Sun, because it places the orbits of the major planets nearly flat against the *xy*-plane — unlike right ascension and declination, which twists the Solar System up at the 23° tilt of the Earth’s own axis.
+when making maps and diagrams of the Solar System and when exploring the properties of orbits around the Sun, because they place the orbits of the major planets nearly flat against the *xy*-plane — unlike right ascension and declination, which twist the Solar System up at a 23° angle because of the tilt of the Earth’s axis.

 You might be tempted to ask
 why we measure against the plane of the Earth’s orbit,